-Designing your parklet
+Designing your business parklet

-Activity centres each have their own characters, that can be enhanced through the design of Business Parklets.
-The design and appearance of business parklets and furniture must be high quality, robust and structurally sound to be able to withstand prolonged exposure to all weather conditions.
+Activity centres each have their own character, that can be enhanced through the design of business parklets.
+The design and appearance of business parklets and furniture must be of high quality, robust and structurally sound to withstand prolonged exposure to all weather conditions.